Table of Contents

 Samuel: the rise and significance of David

 The next section contains the account of Saul’s fall from power and David’s rise to the position of king over all Israel.
 Samuel, still a charismatic and political power of great consequence, received from Yahweh the message that he was to go to Bethlehem to anoint a new ruler.
 Because he feared reprisal from Saul, Samuel went to Bethlehem (whose elders had the same fears) under the pretense of presiding at a sacrifice.
 There he anointed David, son of Jesse, to be future king.
-David then went to the court of Saul to be the king’s armour bearer and court singer.
+David then went to the court of Saul to be the king’s armor bearer and court singer.

-In I Samuel 17 David is reported to have killed the 10-foot-tall (3-metre-tall) Philistine champion Goliath of Gath in a battle.
+In I Samuel 17 David is reported to have killed the 10-foot-tall (3-meter-tall) Philistine champion Goliath of Gath in a battle.
 However, II Samuel 21:19 states that Goliath is killed in a later period by one of David’s warriors, Elhanan.
 Some have claimed that the II Samuel passage may contain a copyist or translator error and that the original Hebrew, properly interpreted, implies that the person killed had kinship with Goliath and was not Goliath himself.
 This position is supported by the fact that I Chronicles 20:5 states that Elhanan killed Goliath’s brother.
-Other biblical scholars have argued that the name of Goliath may have been inserted for an unnamed Philistine warrior killed by David apparently while he was armour bearer to Saul and was unrecognized by Saul, thus indicating the reworking of more than one source by the Deuteronomic historian.
+Other biblical scholars have argued that the name of Goliath may have been inserted for an unnamed Philistine warrior killed by David apparently while he was armor bearer to Saul and was unrecognized by Saul, thus indicating the reworking of more than one source by the Deuteronomic historian.

 Chapters 18 through 26 depict the rise of David in the court of Saul, his friendship with Jonathan, the beginning of Saul’s jealousy of David, the young David’s winning of Saul’s daughter Michal in marriage for killing a large number of Philistines, Saul’s attempt on David’s life, David’s escape and formation of an outlaw band in the Judaean hills, his acceptance by the priests of the house of Eli at Nob (all of whom were killed by Saul except Abiathar, who became David’s priest), Samuel’s death, and other incidents.